ghc/ghc/docs/users_guide/glasgow_exts.rst

 .. index::
    single: -XTemplateHaskell
+   single: -XTemplateHaskellQuotes

 Template Haskell has the following new syntactic constructions.
 You need to use the flag ``-XTemplateHaskell`` to switch these syntactic extensions on.
+Alternatively, the ``-XTemplateHaskellQuotes`` flag can be used to enable the quotation subset of Template Haskell (i.e. without splice syntax).
+The ``-XTemplateHaskellQuotes`` extension is considered safe under :ref:`safe-haskell` while ``-XTemplateHaskell`` is not.

 -  A splice is written ``$x``, where ``x`` is an identifier, or ``$(...)``, where the "..." is an arbitrary expression.
 There must be